With an eye on faltering rupee, RBI to raise rates next week: Reuters poll

-In an abrupt change from the last survey conducted two months ago, which predicted rates would stay on hold until this quarter next year, two-thirds of 61 economists polled Sept.
-19-25 said the RBI would lift the repo rate at least once by year-end.
+In an abrupt change from the previous survey conducted two months ago, which predicted rates would stay on hold until this quarter next year, over two-thirds of 61 economists polled Sept.
+19-25 said the RBI would lift the repo rate at least once by the end of 2018.

-Slightly over half said RBI Governor Urjit Patel and the Monetary Policy Committee would deliver a 25-basis-point rise to 6.75 percent at the Oct.
-4 policy meeting, with one economist calling for a 50-basis-point rise.
+Slightly over half the respondents said RBI Governor Urjit Patel and the Monetary Policy Committee would deliver a 25 basis point rise to 6.75 percent at the Oct.
+5 policy meeting, with one economist calling for a 50 basis point rise.

+While in the July poll, only 11 of 56 respondents expected the repo rate to rise to 6.75 percent by the end of this year, the proportion of economists with that view has jumped to 44 of 61, including 17 who expect it to end the year at 7.00 percent.

-The predicted rate hike would be the RBI’s third this year, having lifted borrowing costs in June and August.
-The U.S. Federal Reserve is forecast to raise rates this week - its third this year - according a separate Reuters poll.
+The predicted rate hike would be the RBI’s third this year, after it lifted borrowing costs in June and August.
+The U.S. Federal Reserve is forecast to raise rates later on Wednesday - also its third move this year - according to a separate Reuters poll.

-For many analysts, the retreating Indian rupee, which has tumbled nearly 15 percent since the start of the year and is the worst-performing major Asian currency, is likely of concern to policymakers.
+For many analysts, the retreating Indian rupee, which has tumbled nearly 15 percent since early 2018 and remains the worst-performing major Asian currency, is likely of concern to policymakers.

 On Tuesday the rupee, hit recently by growing credit concerns engulfing non-banking financial companies, was trading at 72.68 to the dollar.